 A family history of dental erosion and other environmental factors can increase your risk.
 Furthermore, acid reflux disease, heartburn, and an excessive consumption of sugars and starches can all lead to an increase in dental erosion.
 To help combat these risks, always be sure to keep your mouth clean by brushing and flossing on a daily basis.
 Supplementary cleaning utensils including mouthwash and tongue scrapers are also highly beneficial.
 If traditional tools such as toothbrushes and dental floss are not working effectively, or if you do not have the muscle strength to use them properly, switch to eat easier-to-operate tools such as electric toothbrushes and water flossers.

 The pinnacle of oral health includes dental erosion and cavity prevention.
-To book a visit to our dentist office in Anchorage, Alaska, please contact Foothills Dentistry to set up an appointment with Dr. F. Todd Wortham or Dr. Seth Jorgensen by calling 907-885-2436.
+To book a visit to our dentist office in Valdez, Alaska, please contact Foothills Dentistry to set up an appointment with Dr. F. Todd Wortham or Dr. Seth Jorgensen by calling 907-885-2436.